cengique/lectures-prog-data-analysis/content/chapter-vectors/_index.md

 - Based on Numpy, but builds on it
 - Primary components: `Series` and `DataFrame`
 - Continue with Python for Data Analysis, chapter 5

+---

+### Pandas objects:

+- Series for 1-D data
+- DataFrame for 2-D data
+- Indexing
+- Filtering

+---

+### Hands on activity

+- Work in groups as before
+- Log into [Google Colab](https://colab.research.google.com/) with any Google account
+- Create a new Python notebook
+- Create a Dataframe object from any data
+- Extract a Series object from your DataFrame
+- Use slicing and fancy indexing to get subsets of your DataFrame
+- Apply one comparison operator to get a boolean matrix and use it for indexing your DataFrame
+- Share your link on Piazza

+{{% /section %}}